 - Whisk yogurt and chilled water in a large bowl.

-- Once the oil is hot, add cumin seeds and chopped curry leaves and let them crackle for 3-4 seconds.
+- Once the oil is hot, add cumin seeds and curry leaves and let them crackle for 3-4 seconds.